-My 7 tips on how to be an early bird (without flying around with your eyes shut)
+That’s where Envelle comes to the stage.
+I’ve got some tips on how to be an early bird (without flying around with your eyes shut).

 Get enough sleep

 It’s easy to expect from yourself to rise and shine early, but if you go to bed past midnight, you’ll probably give up in about… 2 days.
+Bonus: you’ll be shattered for a major part of your day.
 If you don’t get enough sleep you will definitely not be as productive as you want to be.
-However, you will be tired at first (more on that later) in the process of trying to wake up early, but this is completely normal.

-If you’re someone who consistently sleeps late, try to develop the habit of sleeping at an early time.
+If you’re someone who consistently sleeps late, try to develop the habit of sleeping at an early time (read my tips on how to go to sleep early here).
 Or try to get some sleep during the day.
 If you’re a mom, catch up on sleep when your kids are napping or having quiet time.
 If that’s not possible, try to sleep early or in between feedings in the evening.
-Same goes for the working individual and the other busy bees out there.

 Eat a healthy breakfast